Changes to India's Foreign Contribution Regulation Act (FCRA) immediately impact Indian charities that receive international donations.

 New Rules for Grantees

-Some of the elements in the amendment that we expect will impact future grants include:
+Some of the critical elements in the amendment that are impacting future grants include:

 - Prohibiting any re-granting or sub-granting of foreign contributions within India